Smartich0ke/DisablePluginsCommand/README.md

 ## Contributing

 Pull requests are welcome.
-Maybe consider opening an issue first for any major changes
+Maybe consider opening an issue first for any major changes.

 ## Licence